smartdevicelink/sdl_core_guides/docs/Feature Documentation/Multiple Transports/index.md

 !!!
 Note

-RPC and Hybrid services only run on the Primary transport
+RPC and Hybrid services only run on the Primary Transport

 !!!

-There are three protocol control frames which are used in the implementation of multiple transports
+There are three protocol control frames which are used in the implementation of Multiple Transports

 ### StartService ACK

+Payload Example:
 ```
 {
+	...
     "audioServiceTransports" : [1, 2],
     "videoServiceTransports" : [1, 2],
     "secondaryTransports" : ["TCP_WIFI"]
 }
 ```

-Core responds to the proxy's `StartService` request with additional parameters audioServiceTransports, videoServiceTransports and secondaryTransports.
+Core responds to the proxy's `StartService` request with additional parameters `audioServiceTransports`, `videoServiceTransports` and `secondaryTransports`.

-- The `secondaryTransports` contains an array of the allowed secondary transports for the current Primary transport.
+- The `secondaryTransports` parameter contains an array of the allowed Secondary Transports for the current Primary Transport.
 - `audioServiceTransports` and `videoServiceTransports` describe which services are allowed to run on which transports (Primary=1, Secondary=2, or both).
 The proxy uses this information and starts services only on allowed transports.
 - This response is constructed by Core using the configurations defined in the SDL INI file, described in [this guide](../../getting-started/multiple-transports-configuration).
-- Since RPC and Hybrid services always run on Primary transport, only Video and Audio services are configurable.
+- Since RPC and Hybrid services always run on Primary Transport, only Video and Audio services are configurable.

 ### TransportEventUpdate

+Payload Example:
 ```
 {
     "tcpIpAddress" : "192.168.1.1",